 • NOT for individuals with a serious psychiatric diagnosis such as bi-polar disorder, personality disorders, schizophrenia, psychosis, etc. I am simply not trained to work with these or similar conditions.
 Working ethically means working within my competency and training and not risking doing harm by attempting to use an approach that is inappropriate given the person’s diagnosis.

 • NOT a substitute for necessary medical attention or hospital care.

 • NOT a ‘repair shop’ for the mind.
 People are not broken objects like cars that need fixing in a garage.
 People are developing beings that need support to grow and develop.

-• Please be aware that I cannot see members of the same family or people in other close personal relationships at the same time for individual therapy, unless it is in the context of family or relationship therapy.
+• Please be aware that I cannot see members of the same family or people in other close personal relationships at the same time for individual therapy.
 Working with individuals who are related or in a close relationship when it is not for relationship/family therapy, can compromise the quality of the therapy.
 As a professional I am able to maintain excellent boundaries, however there is alway an ethical concern that people would, consciously or unconsciously, limit or censor what they say to the therapist if they know the therapist is seeing another member of their family, a close friend, partner/spouse, etc. Once therapy with one person has well and truly ended, it can be possible to see other people from the same family or the other person in the relationship.
 This will only be done after careful consultation with the people involved and with the intent of safeguarding clients’ confidentiality and wellbeing.

 • I do not accept referrals from EAP companies or other referral companies.
 I only work directly with clients.
 I can provide direct EAP service to employers.
 If you are an employer and would like your employees to have access to my services please contact me.